eclipse-theia/theia-cloud/doc/docs/platforms/Minikube.md

 Adapt [valuesMinikube.yaml](../../../helm/theia.cloud/valuesMinikube.yaml):

 * Adapt the `image` value to match your built image.
-* Specify `imagePullPolicy: Never` to prevent Kubernetes from trying to download the image.
+* Specify `imagePullPolicy: Never` in the helm-template (e.g. for the landing page this would be in `helm/theia.cloud/templates/landing-page.yaml`) to prevent Kubernetes from trying to download the image.